Dental Implants in Beverly Hills

 What Are dental implants?

-Dental implants are a permanent solution to missing teeth and provide a very strong foundation for new teeth in the jawbone.
+Tooth implants are a permanent solution to missing teeth and provide a very strong foundation for new teeth in the jawbone.
 When the root is not replaced from a missing tooth, the jawbone sinks where the tooth used to be and can shrink the bone.
 This is known as “bone resorption,” which alters the entire shape of your face and makes you look older.
 Dentures typically become loose as your jawbone shrinks, and your gums recede.
-Dental implants are permanent, and allow you to bite, chew, and smile efficiently.
+Tooth implants are permanent, and allow you to bite, chew, and smile efficiently.

 For maximum effect, implants may be used in conjunction with other restorative dental procedures.